Sariel2018/Multi-Country-GDP-Prediction/README.md

 ## Citation Guidelines

-We encourage citing our paper if our data or findings are used in your research.
+If you find this repo useful in your research, please consider citing our paper as follows.
 Please also acknowledge the original authors and models used and referenced in our work.

 ```bibtex
 @article{xie2024deep,